- Advancement of the Professions Committee

 - close the matter and issue advice to the veterinary nurse in question; or,

-- decide that there is an arguable case against the veterinary nurse and that the case should be referred to the Preliminary Investigation Committee (Stage 2), whose role it is to decide if a case should go to a Disciplinary Committee (DC) hearing.
+- decide that it has insufficient information to conclude the matter and that the case should be referred to a Stage 2 RVNPIC, whose role it is to decide if a case should go to a Stage 3 Registered Veterinary Nurse Disciplinary Committee (RVNDC) hearing.

-We will write to both you and the veterinary nurse concerned about the decision made by the Case Examiner Group and the reasons for this decision.
+We will write to both you and the veterinary nurse concerned about the decision made by the Stage 1 RVNPIC and the reasons for this decision.

-The Preliminary Investigation Committee (PIC) meets to consider whether there is a realistic prospect that what the veterinary nurse has done, or not done, could affect his/her fitness to practise and amounts to serious professional misconduct, and whether the case should therefore be referred to a DC hearing.
+The Stage 2 RVNPIC meets to consider whether there is a realistic prospect that what the veterinary nurse has done, or not done, could affect his/her fitness to practise and amounts to serious professional misconduct, and whether the case should therefore be referred to a RVNDC hearing, or referred to the Charter Case Committee.

-Both you and the veterinary nurse concerned will be notified if a matter is going forward to the PIC and will have the opportunity to provide any additional comments and information that you would like it to consider.
+Both you and the veterinary nurse concerned will be notified if a matter is going forward to the Stage 2 RVNPIC and will have the opportunity to provide any additional comments and information that you would like it to consider.

-The PIC will, in any event, ask the veterinary nurse you have raised concerns about to supply details of his/her continuing professional development records for the last three years, as well as to confirm their indemnity insurance details.
+The Stage 2 RVNPIC will, in any event, ask the veterinary nurse you have raised concerns about to supply details of their continuing professional development records for the last 3 years, as well as to confirm their indemnity insurance details.

 - close the case with no further action;